 An independent autopsy conducted at the behest of Gilbert’s family found evidence that Gilbert had died by homicidal strangulation.

 “They’ve failed her miserably,” Ray says of the Suffolk County Police Department.
 As for why the police department would refuse to release the tapes, he adds, “The only reasonable speculation that could even exist under the sun is either that there’s something on the tape that’s significant which they don’t want us to know…or they don’t have the tapes [or]…they erased them.
 Or they’re just pigheaded, and they’re full of pride, and they don’t want to give in to us.”

-In a written statement for A&E Real Crime, the Suffolk County Police Department said, “The department is not facilitating interviews on this investigation at this time.”
+In a written statement for A&E Real Crime, the Suffolk County Police Department said as of July 19, 2019, this article’s original publication date, “The department is not facilitating interviews on this investigation at this time.”

 Who are the Suspects in the Long Island Serial Killer Case?